boelstlf/Pi4JDevices/README.md

 The output will look something like this
 > Raspberry Pi 3 Model B Rev 1.2

+An easire way is to install the support library [GPIO-Zero](https://gpiozero.readthedocs.io/en/stable/installing.html) and to run the command
+> pinout
+which will return hardware model and the current pin states and layout at one (resources/pinlayout_sample.png)

 ## Setup steps after raw image

 ## Pin Layout